Alleviating Booking Management in the Activity Industry - Startup Stories with Daniel Steele

 Our latest AI tool analyzes every customer response to identify potential concerns for center managers and instructors.
 Once enabled, our system evaluates what the reviewer should be concerned about.
 This tool is currently in beta, and while we have received positive initial feedback, we are gradually expanding its usage.
 It is proving to be genuinely helpful and improving safety for businesses who use it.

-AI implementation alone is no longer a differentiating factor.
+AI integration alone is no longer a differentiating factor.
 It has become an expectation from customers for platforms that are technically advanced and mature.
 The question now is, why aren't you utilizing AI?
 The focus has shifted from whether it can be shipped to how it can be applied effectively to solve specific problems within a product.

 In the case of our questionnaire analysis tool, scalability was a significant consideration.
 It intelligently reviews each question, taking into account metadata and self-referential problems.
 Furthermore, it seamlessly integrates with the backend.
 The challenge lies in building a framework around this AI tool that actively contributes to the platform's logic.
 Additionally, we need to address any shortcomings and continuously improve it.